 Without a doubt, these Inca ruins may even be a small town in the Sacred Valley region, but what it represents historically is huge.
 According to some researchers, Ollantaytambo would have been the last Inca refuge during the colonization period, where this civilization hid, defeated Spanish troops, and then fled for protection in the jungle.

-In these attractions it is possible to understand a little about the administrative understanding of the Inca people, in addition to visiting the ceremonial center, both within the archaeological site that you can visit using the Cusco Tourist Ticket; and see up close an example of the intelligence of this civilization that built a warehouse in the cold vicinity of a mountain to conserve its food.
+In these attractions it is possible to understand a little about the administrative understanding of the Inca people, in addition to visit the ceremonial center, both within the archaeological site that you can visit using the Cusco Tourist Ticket; and see up close example of the intelligence of this civilization that built a warehouse in the cold vicinity of a mountain to conserve its food.

 Moray Ruins

-It is believed that about 250 species of plants have been cultivated in this place, however, there is information that remains a little uncertain, such as the number of people fed by this production, since it is estimated that it would be enough for, at most, 45 people, or if the place was in operation when the Spanish invasion took place.
+It is believed that about 250 species of plants have been cultivated in this place, however, there is information that remains a little uncertain, such as the number of people fed by this production.
+Since it is estimated that it would be enough for, at most 45 people, or if the place was in operation when the Spanish invasion took place.
 Either way, it’s worth getting to know this other side of Inca history.

-This set of mines totals about 3000 wells, which were built between the years of 500 BC and 1100 BC for one culture before Inca times, the Huari culture.
+This set of mines totals about 3000 wells, which were built between 500 BC and 1100 BC for one culture before Inca times, the Huari culture.
 These salt pans are still in operation today and are managed by local families, who receive around 5 wells to manage and sell the extracted salt.

 Chinchero